Erik98146/LaunchControl/README.md

 The selected microcontroller with capacitive touch AMOLED display is ideal for this purpose and the display can automatically be set to a very low level at night that wont disturb sleep.

+I used Ruuvi tags which are small wireless thermometers to get the temperature inside and outside the van.
+They integrate directly with the Cerbo over Bluetooth.

 The Node RED flow can be installed on the Cerbo without using the remote AMOLED display.
 This will provide all other functionality and the web dashboard.

 ## Technology Components